In this review, we are going to look at the Quechua Air Seconds 4.2 F&B 4 person 1 bedroom tent from Decathlon.

 |Pitch Time||Around 20 minutes|

-This is a great first time tent for couples or those with young families who are looking to get into camping without it costing the earth.
-The fact that it quick and easy to pitch means that if you do have young ones a single person could pitch this themselves leaving the other adult to mind the little ones.
-Similarly for couples it’s a quick pitch to let you get on with the rest of your holiday.
+This is a great first-time tent for couples or those with young families who are looking to get into camping without it costing the earth.
+The fact that it was quick and easy to pitch means that if you do have young ones a single person could pitch this themselves leaving the other adult to mind the little ones.
+Similarly, for couples, it’s a quick pitch to let you get on with the rest of your holiday.

-The little canopy over the front door is a nice touch and will be appreciated when raining as it will stop the inside getting too wet as you enter and leave the tent.
-All in all we think this is a great tent for what you pay, especially when comparing to other similar sized tents on the market.
+The little canopy over the front door is a nice touch and will be appreciated when raining as it will stop the inside from getting too wet as you enter and leave the tent.
+All in all, we think this is a great tent for what you pay, especially when compared to other similar-sized tents on the market.

 Do you have this tent?
 How do you rate it?